ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/financial.md

 - Any required licenses
 - Much required technology (All infrastructure and blockchain tech)
 - Third-party processing with global fiat currencies
-> TODO: (anyone) What does 'third-party processing with global fiat currencies' mean?
+> TODO: (na) What does 'third-party processing with global fiat currencies' mean?
 - Auditing services & automatic tax reporting
 - Facility services (office, houses for staff, ...)